As a man over 40, building muscle isn't always easy — but it can be done!

 Discover exactly what to eat for breakfast, lunch, and dinner to lose belly fat & feel energized 24/7 without hard dieting...

 Timing Your Calorie Intake

-A final point which is worth noting is that to optimize the effect of the calories you absorb, you should position them around your main activity.
+A final point that is worth noting is that to optimize the effect of the calories you absorb, you should position them around your main activity.

-You'll find the support we provide here at the Fit father Project to be invaluable and the lessons will help you build muscle whilst creating your own schedule and successfully gaining weight.
+You'll find the support we provide here at the Fit Father Project to be invaluable, and the lessons will help you build muscle while creating your own schedule and successfully achieving your goals!

-*Always remember: weight loss results & health changes/improvements vary from individual to individual.
-Just because these studies cite certain data does not mean you will experience these results/outcomes.
-Always consult with your doctor before making decisions about your health.
-This is not medical advice – simply well-researched information about how many calories should I eat to gain muscle.
-Thanks for reading!
+*Please know that weight loss results & health changes/improvements vary from individual to individual; you may not achieve similar results.
+Always consult with your doctor before making health decisions.
+This is not medical advice – simply very well-researched info on answering the question, “How many calories should I eat to gain muscle?”